A. Introduction: Jainism

 01. from and a little adaptation.
 INDIAN PHILOSOPHY Volume 1: S. Radhakrishnan, Oxford University Press, Fifth impression 1999, Page 286-340.

-.
+02. from and a little adaptation.
 JAINISM, History, Society, Philosophy and Practice, written by Agustín Pániker, MOTILAL BANARSIDASS Publisher, Reprint 2017, Delhi India, ISBN: 978-81-208-3460-6, page 64.

 03. from and a little adaptation.
 Jainism for Children.
 The 24 Founders, written by Nish Shah, illustrated by Roberto Gonzalez, 2020.